-The proposed measures to control VOC emissions from industrial cleaning solvent cleaning activities include performance standards.
-If an owner or operator of a subject industrial cleaning solvent cleaning unit operation, including a small business-sized facility, chooses not to comply solely by using complying VOC-content industrial cleaning solvents, the owner or operator could achieve equivalent compliance through the use of a VOC emissions capture system and an add-on air pollution control device.
-If the owner or operator is not able to comply with either of these options, the owner or operator may also meet the emission limitations through an alternative method under the proposed amendment of § 129.51(a).
+The final-form measures to control VOC emissions from industrial cleaning solvent cleaning activities include performance standards.
+If an owner or operator of a subject industrial cleaning solvent cleaning unit operation, including a small business-sized facility, chooses not to comply through the use of compliant VOC-content industrial cleaning solvents, the owner or operator could achieve equivalent compliance through the use of a VOC emissions capture system and an add-on air pollution control device.
+If the owner or operator is not able to comply with either of these options, the owner or operator may also meet the emission limitations through an alternative method under the final-form amendments to § 129.51.

-The proposed revisions for §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
-These revisions would not require the establishment of performance standards to replace design or operational standards for small businesses subject to these regulations.
+The final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
+These revisions do not require the establishment of performance standards to replace design or operational standards for small businesses subject to these regulations.